bobmuscarella/EBC-Teaching-Hours-Calculator/README.md

 | Presentation | 4 | 1 |
 | Supervision | 4 | 1 |

-*Note that no development hours are assigned by this program.
+*Note: Development hours are **not** assigned by this program.
 If desired, you need to add these manually and remember to update the total GU hours in the output file.

 ### To use
 1. Download the course schedule to be analyzed from TimeEdit site as a .xlsx file.